drorIvry/build-influence/CONTRIBUTING.md

     ```bash
     pip install -r requirements.txt
     # Install development/testing tools if they are not in requirements.txt
-    pip install ruff mypy pytest pytest-cov build twine
+    pip install black flake8 mypy pytest pytest-cov build twine
     ```

 ## Coding Standards

 - Please follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide.
-- Use `ruff` for linting and formatting.
-Our CI pipeline checks this, so please run `ruff format src/ tests/` before committing.
+- Use `flake8` for linting and `black` for formatting.
+Our CI pipeline checks this, so please run `flake8 src/ tests/` and `black src/ tests/` before committing.
 - Use type hints (`mypy`) for static analysis.
 Our CI pipeline checks this.
 - Write tests using `pytest` for new functionality.